louwerse/tomlouwerse-new-site/content/en/home/blogs.md

 +++

-I am a regular contributer to Stuk Rood Vlees, a Dutch-language political science weblog.
+From time to time, I publish blogs at Stuk Rood Vlees, a Dutch-language political science weblog.
 Please find [an overview of my contributions here](http://stukroodvlees.nl/author/tom-louwerse/).
 Before April 2013, my blogs [were published here](http://blog.tomlouwerse.nl/).

 A list of other recent popular publications and blogs is [available here](/blogs).